Research in Neurosurgery & Neuroscience

 Our faculty members are committed to technology development, basic science and clinical trials.
 We are especially committed to translational research, the process by which laboratory discoveries lead to new therapies and treatments for our patients.

 As a result, multidisciplinary collaboration among basic researchers and clinical subspecialists is a core value in our department.
-We work closely with the Neuroscience Graduate Program.
+We co-founded the UC Collaborative for Research on Acute Neurologic Injuries (CRANI) and work closely with the Neuroscience Graduate Program

 The Neurophysiology Lab is engaged in some of our most exciting translational research on the development of acute brain lesions from stroke and brain trauma.
 This research focuses on spreading depolarizations, or “brain tsunamis”, which are massive short-circuiting electrical waves that repeatedly spread through the injured brain.
 They promote profound pathologic changes on the molecular, cellular, and tissue level that lead to mass cell death.

 Spreading depolarizations are studied clinically by placing a linear strip of electrodes on the brain surface in patients following severe neurotrauma, a ruptured aneurysm, or ischemic stroke.
 They occur with high incidence (50-90%), often for many days, and are a new focus for monitoring and treatment in neurocritical care.
 The lab also studies spreading depolarizations in large and small animal models to gain insight into causes, mechanisms, and treatments.